If you are exposing your services from your home lab you can use Hardenize to help scan for issues.

 The ‘Query All The Things’ (qatt) plugin is now available by browsing the community plugins.
 It is still a bit rough around the edges but getting there.
 It handles all the needs I have at the moment and I will be updating and fixing any issues I see.

 I have created a new plugin for Obsidian.
 It uses AlaSQL to query your data stored in Obsidian, once the data is queries you can use templates to display it how you want.
-There are other great solutions out there that do similar things like Dataview but I wanted a bit more customization.
-Head over to my repo sytone/obsidian-queryallthethings: Query all your data stored in Obsidian, this plugin allows SQL based queries against the data collections available in Obsidian and Dataview.
-Continue readingChange default shell for OpenSSH on Windows

 If you are using OpenSSH on Windows the default shell used when connecting is cmd.exe.
 To update Windows to use something different you need to update the registry and restart the OpenSSH service.